odys-z/antson/README.md

 Antson provid only output stream writing API, and deserializing json string, no input stream mode is supported.

-The reason behind this is that Antson is based on Antlr, is a LL(\*) parsing tool.
+The reason behind this is that Antson is based on Antlr, it's an LL(\*) parsing tool.

-If your json data is large, try breack it into small chunks, or may be let it work as a [Karfka](https://kafka.apache.org/intro) message consummer?
+If your json data is large, try breack it into small chunks, or may be let it work as a [Karfka](https://kafka.apache.org/intro) message consummer - might try a test in the future.